flux-framework/flux-core/doc/man5/flux-config-archive.rst

 ===========

 The **job-archive** service periodically archives job data in a sqlite database for use by **flux-accounting**.
-Its default parameters may be altered by the ``archive`` table which may contain the following keys:
+Parameters may be set by the ``archive`` table which may contain the following keys:

 KEYS
 ====

 period
-   (optional) Set the archival period (in RFC 23 Flux Standard Duration format).
+   (required) Set the archival period (in RFC 23 Flux Standard Duration format).
-   The default is 60s.

 dbpath
    (optional) Set the path to the sqlite database file.
 The service does